Change Your Career: Become A Mathematics Teacher

-You might be surprised to learn that nearly half of all applicants to the Mathematics Teacher Training Scholarships were career changers in 2017.
-These figures can be broken down further:
+You might be surprised to learn that each year a minimum of 40% of all applicants to the Mathematics Teacher Training Scholarships are career changers.

 If you are a career changer - you won't be alone

 The extra experiences which career changers bring to the role are highly valued and welcomed, and there will be lots of other trainees who are in the same position as you.
 In fact there are increasing numbers of trainees who are changing career later in life, with many being in their thirties, forties or fifties when they train.
 This means that you will be training with an extremely diverse group of people, which can make training to be a teacher even more interesting and enjoyable.

 Why choose to change your career and become a mathematics teacher?

 Changing career can be a big decision.
 It is not something to be taken lightly, as it will mean altering every aspect of your working life.
 Training as a teacher will undoubtedly be challenging, however for many people it is also one of the most rewarding things they have ever done.
 People choose to change career for a huge number of different reasons.
 Which of the following reasons might apply to you?

 When you are a teacher you are having a huge impact on the lives of young people and for many career changers this is a big factor in their choice to become a teacher.
 Teaching can be extremely rewarding – it gives you the chance to make a positive difference every single day at work.

 Some people enjoy their jobs but don’t really feel challenged anymore – teaching is a career where you will never be bored at work and where you will be challenged every single day.
 This desire for a new and exciting challenge is what motivates many people to explore teaching.